Peter-Johnstone/Peterbot-Chess/README.md

-# Python Chess Bot 🧠♟️
+# Peterbot: A Python Chess Bot 🧠♟️

 A robust **Chess Bot** built in Python, capable of playing at an ~1800 Elo strength.
 It runs by executing the `Chess.py` file.